-The project mixed desk research, guerilla testing and expert interviews with a hardware prototype that helped us 'see' invisible technology.
-This approach helped us interrogate the way free Wi-Fi is implemented, and understand how that encodes particular power structures.
+We were asked by AI Now co-founder Meredith Whittaker to investigate the implications of free Wi-Fi on people’s rights.
+This research project brought together desk research, guerilla testing and expert interviews with a hardware prototype that helped us to ‘see’ Wi-Fi networks.
+This approach helped us understand the way free Wi-Fi is implemented, and how that encodes particular power structures.